anuja01/redux-saga-template/README.md

 ### Three main principles of Redux.
    1. Single source of truth - The state of whole application is stored in an object tree within a single store.
    2. State is read-only - The only way to change the state is to emit an action, an object describing what happened.
    3. Changes are mode with pure functions - To specify how the state tree is transformed by actions, you write pure reducers.
+(Reducers takes the previous state and an action and return the new state)